 I get it.
 California can be an overwhelmingly large state and it’s hard to know where to start in terms of travel planning.

 In my humble opinion, the best way to see the state is by driving through it.
-The classic San Francisco to Los Angeles coastal road trip is one option for those who have less time or who just really want to see pretty coastal scenery (completely understandable).
+The classic Highway 1 San Francisco to Los Angeles road trip itinerary is one option for those who have less time or who just really want to see pretty coastal scenery (completely understandable).
 Though to get a better understanding of California and its sheer natural diversity, it’s essential to venture away from the coast.

 Here’s a 10 day California road trip itinerary that will take you from the mountains to the desert, and ending up in a coastal destination so you can see the beach after all.

 First, let’s discuss some logistics to make sure you make the most of your trip through the Golden State.

 September to early October is an ideal time to go.
 During this time, California is experiencing late summer weather in San Francisco and Los Angeles, and the national parks are less crowded.
 Summer weather can be cold, especially since San Francisco tends to be extra foggy during the summer months, and Los Angeles experiences June Gloom, where days can be chilly and overcast.

 California has a Mediterranean climate, which gives the state dry summers and rainy winters.
 Right before the rainy season starts in mid to late October, it’s important to take advantage of the ideal seasonal weather around the state.
 May is also a good time to plan a California trip, but depending on the severity of the rainy season, roads to national parks like Yosemite can still be closed.
 Trust me, late summer to early autumn is going to be your best bet.